Zach Braff: Early life

-Braff wanted to be a filmmaker since his early childhood; he has described it as his "life dream."
+Braff wanted to be a filmmaker since his early childhood; he has described it as his "life dream".
 Braff was diagnosed with obsessive-compulsive disorder at age ten.
 During his childhood, Braff was a friend of future Fugees member Lauryn Hill at Columbia High School in Maplewood.

 Braff attended Stagedoor Manor, a performing arts "training center" for youth actors ages 10 to 18.
 Stagedoor was where Braff met and befriended actor Josh Charles.
 Braff also knows Stagedoor alums Natalie Portman, Mandy Moore, and Joshua Radin well.
 Braff studied film studies at Northwestern University's School of Communication and became a brother of the Phi Kappa Psi fraternity; he graduated in the class of 1997.

 Career

 Early work and breakthrough

 One of Braff's earliest roles was in High, a proposed 1989 CBS television series with a cast that also included Gwyneth Paltrow and Craig Ferguson; the television pilot never made it on air.
-Braff appeared in the 1990s series The Baby-sitters Club, in the episode "Dawn Saves the Trees."
+Braff appeared in the 1990s series The Baby-sitters Club, in the episode "Dawn Saves the Trees".
 He appeared in Woody Allen's 1993 film Manhattan Murder Mystery.
 In 1998, Braff had a part in a George C. Wolfe production of Macbeth for New York City's Public Theater.

-Braff played "J.D." (short for the character's full name, John Dorian) on the medical comedy television series Scrubs which debuted in 2001.
+Braff played "J.D." (short for the character's full name, John Dorian) on the medical comedy television series Scrubs, which debuted in 2001.
 The role was Braff's first major role in a television show.
 Braff was nominated for three Golden Globes and an Emmy for his work on the show.
-Braff directed several episodes of Scrubs, including the one-hundredth episode, "My Way Home."
+Braff directed several episodes of Scrubs, including the 100th episode, "My Way Home".
 For the show's ninth season Braff was a cast member for six episodes and also served as one of the executive producers.
+In 2025, multiple entertainment trade publications confirmed that Braff had been officially attached to a reboot of Scrubs produced by ABC and 20th Television.